Terms & Conditions of Business

 14.3.2 To replace or repair the goods that are damaged or defective; or

-14.3.3 To refund The Client the amount paid by The Client for the goods in question together with any agreed costs incurred by The Client in returning any incorrect or damaged goods if so agreed to Da Gama Maritime Limited.
+14.3.3 To refund you the amount paid by you for the goods in question together with any agreed costs incurred by you in returning any incorrect or damaged goods if so agreed to by us.

-14.4 Da Gama Maritime Limited shall not be held responsible for the completion of charting corrections or publication corrections forwarded to the vessel.
-All proof of shipping and delivery advice notes are recorded to ensure a successful delivery is made to The Client and to verify arrival dates and activation of sleeping folios for use in all audit purposes.
-Once these corrections are on board it is then the responsibility of the Captain and/or Crew to ensure they are completed in the correct manner, filed and recorded as on board maintenance, internal procedures and Flag State regulations require.
+14.4 We shall not be held responsible for the completion of charting corrections or publication corrections forwarded to the vessel.
+All proof of shipping and delivery advice notes are recorded to ensure a successful delivery is made to you via our shipping agent and to verify arrival dates.
+Once these corrections are on board it is then the responsibility of the Captain and/or Crew to ensure they are completed in the correct manner, filed and recorded as on-board maintenance, internal procedures and Flag State regulations require.

-14.5 Da Gama Maritime Limited shall not be held responsible for any accidents or damage incurred whilst the vessel is under navigation.
+14.5 We shall not be held responsible for any accidents or damage incurred whilst the vessel is underway for navigation purposes.
 We shall also not be held responsible for any damage incurred to vessel or crew following miss-use of navigational information.

-14.6 Da Gama Maritime Limited are not to be held responsible for any incidents occurring from the use of Third Party navigational information or correctional data such as electronic navigation charting software or such like.
+14.6 We are not to be held responsible for any incidents occurring from the use of Third-Party navigational information / software or correctional data such as electronic navigation charting software or such like.
 This is to be used following all manual instructions and at no time be misused.

-14.7 Da Gama Maritime Limited shall not at any time be held responsible for any routing planned using the information / navigational data supplied by Da Gama Maritime Limited.
+14.7 We shall not at any time be held responsible for any routing planned using the information / navigational data supplied by us.
 This is at all times to be used at the discretion and under the responsibility of the vessel’s Captain.

-14.8 Da Gama Maritime Limited act on behalf of the UKHO and other reputable suppliers as providers of navigational services, consultancy and supplies to ensure The Client is supplied as required and requested.
+14.8 We act on behalf of the UKHO and other reputable suppliers as providers of navigational services, consultancy and supplies to ensure you are supplied as required and requested.
 All copyright of any sold products is held with the product creator and thus each individual establishment’s Terms and Conditions apply herewith.

-14.9 Nothing in this condition is, however, intended to limit any rights The Client may have as a consumer under English Law or under any applicable local law which may not be executed by law, nor in any way to exclude or limit Da Gama Maritime Limited’s liability to The Client for any death or personal injury resulting from its negligence.
+14.9 Nothing in this condition is, however, intended to limit any rights you may have as a consumer under English Law or under any applicable local law which may not be executed by law, nor in any way to exclude or limit Our liability to you for any death or personal injury resulting from its negligence.

 15. FORCE MAJEURE

-15.1 Neither party to The Agreement shall be in breach of any obligation hereunder (other than the obligations of The Client to make payment of any monies due to Da Gama Maritime Limited) insofar as performance thereof has been delayed hindered, interfered with or prevented by any circumstances beyond its reasonable control.
+15.1 Neither party to The Agreement shall be in breach of any obligation hereunder (other than your obligations to make payment of any monies due to us) insofar as performance thereof has been delayed hindered, interfered with or prevented by any circumstances beyond its reasonable control.